A Walking Guide to Bangkok Chinatown

 Sampeng Lane is essentially one giant market that dominates a narrow, covered, mostly pedestrianised (barring the occasional moped or push cart) street that runs parallel to Yaowarat Road.
 Like its larger neighbour, it is prone to traffic jams, but the cause here is an excellent array of goods on sale for very good prices.

-The wares you can pick up here include clothes of all shapes and sizes, jewellery, makeup, toys, tourist trinkets and, of course, plenty of tasty street food.
-The choice of goods is perhaps a little better here than in many other markets around Bangkok because of the fact that these are mostly permanent stores, not temporary stalls.
+The items you can pick up here include clothes of all shapes and sizes, jewellery, makeup, toys, tourist trinkets and, of course, plenty of tasty street food.
+The choice of goods is perhaps a little better here than in many other markets around Bangkok because these are mostly permanent stores, not temporary stalls.

 Wat Mangkon Kamalawat